 'A Child's War' Parent Express

-We were very pleased to welcome over 70 parents/carers and relatives to our Year 6 express event.
+We were very pleased to welcome so many parents/carers and relatives to our Year 6 express event.
 The Copley Museum opened and our highly organised Year 6 tour guides led the adults around the different exhibit spaces.
 This was an entirely pupil-led initiative, with the children deciding how to organise and present their learning.
 I am sure you will agree that the children have learned an incredible amount about what life was like during World War 2 and it is lovely to see how confident they were to share their learning with the adults.
 Thank you so much for your support of this event.

 Click on the first picture in the gallery below to view a photograph selection from the Year 6 express event.